EnderallyGolem/Enders-Blender/README.md

     - If the seed depends on the relative position in the room
 - Option to be breakable

+###### Conditional Bird Tutorial
+- Tutorial bird which flies in when certain conditions are met:
+	- Certain time in room / part of room (total or at once)
+	- Certain number of deaths in room / part of room
+	- Flag enabled
+	- If on screen

 ###### Misc
 - Incremental Flag Trigger